shwuen2003/esg-ai-reporting-automation/README.md

 - Dify orchestrates AI workflows; Bedrock can be used where enterprise AWS model hosting is required

 ![High Level Architecture](img/highlevelarc.png)

+Figure: High-Level Architecture — illustrates the end-to-end system: user uploads via the Amplify-hosted frontend, document processing and orchestration through API Gateway and Lambda, AI workflows managed by Dify (or Amazon Bedrock), and optional EC2 + ELB for heavy processing and model hosting.

 ![AWS Architecture](img/arc.png)

+Figure: AWS Deployment Architecture — shows the AWS resource layout and network boundaries, including Amplify hosting, API Gateway, Lambda functions, EC2 instances behind an ELB with Elastic IPs, and integrations to Dify/Bedrock for AI inference and workflow orchestration.

 ---
 ## Available Scripts